mjdome/prompt-eng/MY-REPORT.md

 Finally, a future research could explore integrating a Retrieval Augmented Generation (RAG) with context on the particular use case.
 For the specific use case under study relevant information from the Intel website on AI PC and Intel's software products could supplement the input context.

+# Make Your Case

+Based upon the grading criteria, I would argue this work merits a grade of Exceptional.
+The research includes an analysis of behavior, performance, and effectivness of three different prompt engineering techniques.
+The Level-1 automation pertains to the ability to evaluate the quality of prompt engineering output using Gen AI.
+Te even better portion is the use of the Gen AI evaluator to improve the quality of the prompt output even further.
+Lastly, a draft of the research report is included.
+This work could be further refined to target submissino at NEURIPS 2025(http://www.wikicfp.com/cfp/servlet/event.showcfp?eventid=182647&copyownerid=163282), due date May 1.